Librem 5: History

 On September 24, 2019, Purism announced that the first batch of limited-production Librem 5 phones (Aspen) had started shipping.
-A video of an early phone was produced, and a shipping and status update was released soon after.
-However, it was later reported, that the Aspen batch had been shipped only to employees and developers.
-On November 22, 2019, it was reported, that the second batch (Birch) would consist of around 100 phones, and would be in the hands of backers by the first week of December.
+A video of an early phone was produced and a shipping and status update was released soon after.
+However, it was later reported that the Aspen batch had been shipped only to employees and developers.
+On November 22, 2019, it was reported that the second batch (Birch) would consist of around 100 phones and would be in the hands of backers by the first week of December.
 In December 2019, Jim Salter of Ars Technica reported "prototype" devices were being received; however, they were not really a "phone" yet.
 There was no audio when attempting to place a phone call (which was fixed with a software update a few weeks later), and cameras didn't work yet.
 Reports of the third batch of limited pre-mass-production models (Chestnut) being received by customers and reviewers occurred in January 2020.
 By May 2020, TechRadar reported that the call quality was fine, though the speaker mode was "a bit quiet", and volume adjustment did not work.
 According to TechRadar, the 3 to 5-hour battery time and the inability of the phone to charge while turned on was "A stark reminder of the Librem 5's beta status".

 On November 18, 2020, Purism announced via press release that they had begun shipping the finished version of the Librem 5, known as "Evergreen".
 Following its release, in December 2019, Purism announced that it will offer a "Librem 5 USA" version of the phone for the price of $1999, which is assembled in the United States for extra supply chain security.
 According to Purism CEO Todd Weaver, "having a secure auditable US based supply chain including parts procurement, fabrication, testing, assembly, and fulfillment all from within the same facility is the best possible security story."

 Hardware

-The Librem 5 features an i.MX 8M Quad Core processor, with an integrated GPU which supports OpenGL 3.0, OpenGL ES 3.1, Vulkan 1.0 and OpenCL 1.2 with default drivers; however, since the driver used is the open source Etnaviv driver, it currently only supports OpenGL 2.1 and OpenGL ES 2.0.
-It has 3GB of RAM, 32GB of eMMC storage, a 13MP rear camera, and an 8MP front camera.
+The Librem 5 features an i.MX 8M Quad Core processor with an integrated GPU which supports OpenGL 3.0, OpenGL ES 3.1, Vulkan 1.0 and OpenCL 1.2 with default drivers; however, since the driver used is the open source Etnaviv driver, it currently only supports OpenGL 2.1 and OpenGL ES 2.0.
+It has 3 GB of RAM, 32 GB of eMMC storage, a 13 MP rear camera, and an 8 MP front camera.
 The left side of the phone features three hardware kill switches, which cut power to the camera and microphone, Wi-Fi and Bluetooth modem, and the baseband modem.)
-The device uses a USB-C connector to charge its 4500 mAh lithium battery.
-The 144 mm (5.7") IPS display has a resolution of 1440×720 pixels.
+The device uses a USB-C connector for charging.
+The 144 mm (5.7-inch) IPS display has a resolution of 1440×720 pixels.
 It also has a 3.5 mm TRRS headphone/mic jack, a single SIM slot, and a microSD card slot.